 Alvaro Fernandez, SharpBrains’ CEO & Co-Founder, speaks regularly to a wide range of audiences in both small, informal groups and large, formal ones.
 Named a Young Global Leader by the World Economic Forum, Alvaro has been quoted by The New York Times, The Wall Street Journal, AP, CNN, and more.
-He co-authored the book The SharpBrains Guide to Brain Fitness, named a Best Book by AARP, and is the Chief Analyst for the market report The Digital Brain Health Market 2012–2020.
-His LinkedIn profile, including dozens of endorsements as an innovator, educator and public speaker: Alvaro Fernandez.
+He co-authored the book The SharpBrains Guide to Brain Fitness: How to Optimize Brain Health and Performance at Any Age (April 2013; 284 pages), and is the Chief Analyst for the market report The Digital Brain Health Market 2012–2020.
+His LinkedIn profile, including dozens of endorsements as an innovator and public speaker: Alvaro Fernandez.

 If you are interesting in securing Mr. Fernandez for your upcoming event, please Contact Us indicating the details of your Speaking Inquiry.

 > March 15–17, Los Angeles: Marriage of Science & Industry — How to create a sustainable business model that proves end-user value, at ESCoNS2 (Entertainment Software and Cognitive Neurotherapeutics Society)

 > April 1st, Boston: Health from the Neck Up, a guest lecture at Harvard extension course Mind, Brain, Health, and Education (MBHE): The Sciences of Development, Learning, and Well-being

 > April 23–25, Lima, Peru: Upgrading education and health with the brain in mind, at the World Economic Forum on Latin America 2013